 Thomas Cannon is attracting attention as an important young singer with a unique vocal timbre, exquisite musicianship, and sensitive artistic expression.
-Described as "Strong and striking" with a "talent for characterization" (Opera Today), he has participated in young artists' programs at the Glimmerglass Festival where he was singled out for his "forceful, throbbing voice" (Opera News), Arizona Opera, Chautauqua Opera, Crested Butte Festival, The Dallas Opera, International Vocal Arts Institute in Tel Aviv-Israel and Santa Fe Opera.
+Described as “Strong and striking” with a “talent for characterization” (Opera Today), he has participated in young artists’ programs at the Glimmerglass Festival where he was singled out for his “forceful, throbbing voice” (Opera News), Arizona Opera, Chautauqua Opera, Crested Butte Festival, The Dallas Opera, International Vocal Arts Institute in Tel Aviv-Israel and Santa Fe Opera.
 He has also appeared with Opera Roanoke as Sharpless in Madama Butterfly.
-This summer, he is an artist fellow at The Music Academy of the West where he will sing Escamillo in Carmen.
+This summer, he was an artist fellow at The Music Academy of the West where he sang Escamillo in Carmen.
 He also was a featured soloist in a concert with Gulfshore Opera.
 This season, he will return to the Arizona Opera for their production of Fellow Travelers and debut with Fort Worth Opera in the title role of Porgy and Bess.

 Mr. Cannon has garnered awards from: The Dallas Opera Guild (Encouragement Award), Chautauqua Opera (Guild Award), The Anna Sosenko Foundation, West Palm Beach Opera (Finalist), Opera Birmingham (Encouragement Award), and The Metropolitan Opera National Council (Regional Finalist).